-- Roughly 16% of pupils were eligible for PP in this academic year. - The percentage of pupils eligible for pupil premium has grown year on year the school roll has increased but the number of pupils eligible for PP has increased at a disproportionately higher rate. - The Head has overall responsibility for reviewing PP spend/achievement. - PP is a regular item for discussion at our Governing Body meetings. - The very small size of our school prevents us from publishing evaluation/results as percentages or numbers as these would enable pupils to be identified.
+- Roughly 9% of pupils were eligible for PP in this academic year. - The percentage of pupils eligible for pupil premium has decreased since last year in line with a fall in the school roll. - The Head has overall responsibility for reviewing PP spend/achievement. - PP is a regular item for discussion at our Governing Body meetings. - The very small size of our school prevents us from publishing evaluation/results as percentages or numbers as these would enable pupils to be identified.